INN/docs/projects/revenue-development-sprints/readme.md

 # Sprint Schedule

 *Week 1*  What's Your Purpose?
-Before participating in the Week 1 Hangout, please fill out a Lean Canvas to describe your organization's purpose, and fill out Section 1 of your revenue development plan template (which describes the current state of your organization in terms of where your money goes and
+Before participating in the Week 1 Hangout, please fill out a Lean Canvas to describe your organization's purpose.
+If you have already participated in another Sprint, you may have one already.
+Please review and update it.
+Fill out Section 1 of your revenue development plan template (which describes the current state of your organization in terms of where your money goes and how it is spent).

 *Week 2* Strengths & Weaknesses Identify your organization's strengths and weaknesses when it comes to online audience.
 Before participating in the Week 2 Hangout, fill out the Channels portion of the revenue development plan template.